The High School years are filled with traditional days of celebration, especially in the fall semester of High School here in North Texas.

 The homecoming game is a really big event with the band and cheerleaders and draws a huge crowd.
 It is typically on a Friday night and the homecoming king and queen are announced and crowned.
 These are positions voted on by their peers.

-In Texas, it also involves the “giving of mums.”
+In Texas, it also involves the “giving of Texas mums.”
+The swapping of mums and garter is an annual ritual for Homecoming.

 This is a Texas-sized tradition that is only ever getting bigger, year after year.